 - Average Low: 12ºC (54ºF)

-You don’t want to bring a big coat, a light jacket will be enough for most cooler mornings and nights.
+You don’t want to bring a big coat, a light jacket will be enough for most cool mornings and evenings.
 It’s a good idea to pack layers.
 A short sleeved shirt along with a light sweater or jacket is your best bet.
 During some days in April, it may be warm enough to wear shorts, but make sure you also bring long pants or jeans.

 Events in April

-- Peixe em Lisboa: For a few days hungry locals and tourists get the chance to taste our finest sea food.
+- Peixe em Lisboa: For a few days, hungry locals and tourists get the chance to taste our finest fish and seafood.
 This event brings together some of the most original Portuguese and international chefs and restaurants, cooking and serving fish in different ways.

 - 25 April: The national holiday that celebrates the peaceful Revolution of 1974 is marked by a large parade from the Marquês do Pombal Square to the Rossio along Avenida da Liberdade, as well as several other events throughout the city.
 Led by the military, the Carnation Revolution, as it is also known, put an end to 40 years of dictatorship in Portugal, and granted independence to former Portuguese colonies.

-As the days get longer, there’s lots of time to explore the Portuguese capital city.
-To make sure you don’t miss out on anything, here’s Lisbon’s ten most visited attractions.
+As the days get longer, there’s lots of time to explore the Portuguese capital.
+To make sure you don’t miss out on anything important, check out Lisbon’s top ten attractions.

 The weather averages help you get an idea.
 But if you’re not sure what time of year to visit, check out our Lisbon weather page.